Alluxio/alluxio/docs/README.md

 Read more about Jekyll at https://github.com/mojombo/jekyll/wiki.

 In addition to generating the site as html from the markdown files, jekyll can serve up the site via a webserver.
-To build and run a webserver use the command `jekyll --serve` which runs the webserver on default port 4000, then visit the site at http://localhost:4000.
+To build and run a webserver use the command `jekyll serve` which runs the webserver on default port 4000, then visit the site at http://localhost:4000.